PurdueAGEC652/AGEC652_2024/syllabus/syllabus.md

 D-    | 60.0 - 63.9
 F     | 0 - 59.9

+The lower boundaries for grade determination may be lowered at the time of final grade assignment at the instructor’s discretion (e.g. grades at 78 and above may be awarded a B- ).
+Any adjustment in the grade scale will be applied uniformly to the aggregate grade (not to individual exams or other graded materials).

 **Score revisions**

 If you wish to appeal your grade on an assignment, you must bring it to my attention in writing within 7 days of when the problem set, exam, mini-project, or quiz was submitted.
 Grades brought to my attention after this will not be eligible for a grade appeal.
 I reserve the right to regrade the entire assignment and the new grade will be final.